Where to Stay in Saugatuck? 8 Amazing Areas

 See my Saugatuck lodging recommendations here.
 Or search for more Saugatuck options on Booking.com, VRBO, or Airbnb.

-West Saugatuck
+West Saugatuck/Peninsula

 Distance from Saugatuck commercial center: seven to 10-minute drive.
 In summer, travel via hand-cranked passenger ferry across the Kalamazoo River.